Justinlcp/FinalComputerScience/README.md

 Assignment

-Represents an assignment within a course
+Represents an assignment within a course.

 Responsibilities: